What Are Your ‘Bad Clients’ COSTING You?

 We have all experienced the phenomena of the ‘nightmare client’ who vies continually for your attention by shouting the loudest.

-At Quba we have to continually check ourselves, and in fact we have had to make the difficult [but vital] business decisions to drop certain clients over the years in order to maximise our customer service across the board.
+At Quba we have to continually check ourselves.
+In fact we have had to make the difficult [but vital] business decisions to drop certain clients over the years in order to maximise our customer service across the board.

-Your recruitment desk is no different – how much of your time is being soaked up by the ‘nightmare client’ who embroils you into their drama and their commotions?
-How prepared to drop them are you?
+Your recruitment desk is no different.
+How much of your time is being soaked up by the ‘nightmare client’?
+How prepared are you to drop them?
 Being able to let go is the necessary skill that facilitates the freedom to choose.

 It is your job to continually be choosing the clients you work with as much as you expect your clients to continually choose to work with you.